f5devcentral/f5-big-iq-lab/docs/class8/module1/lab1.rst

 ASM BOT Log Destinations and Publisher creation using UI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. warning:: If you want to use API to create the log destinations & publisher, skip this part and go to the next one.
+.. warning:: If you want to use API to create those objects, skip this part and go to the next one.

 1. Create the DCD Pool and Log Destination.
 Navigate to Configuration Tab > LOCAL TRAFFIC > Pools, click Create.